 - Sacrificing the holy lamb

-A very pleasant tradition is also found on the morning of the first day of Easter where the children under 9 years old go to neighbors and friends to proclaim the Resurrection of the Lord.
+A charming tradition is also found on the morning of the first day of Easter when children under nine years old go to neighbors and friends to proclaim the Resurrection of the Lord.
 Yet, the hosts give each greeter a red egg.
-Also in this area, it is forbidden to renew the wardrobe during the fast, the new clothes will be worn only from Easter day.
+Also, in this area, it is forbidden to renew the wardrobe during the fast.
+The new clothes will be worn only on Easter day.
 Also, no colored clothes are worn during Easter Week.

 What do we do on Easter Sunday at midnight?

-Often, on the night of the Resurrection, a candle is offered in church.
-And the candle that was lit on Resurrection Night will be brought light on the way home.
+Often, a candle is offered in church on the night of the Resurrection.
+And the candle lit on Resurrection Night will be brought light on the way home.
 If it is not extinguished, then the wish of the bearer will be fulfilled.

-On Easter Sunday, at midnight we go to Church to celebrate the Resurrection of Jesus and to symbolically receive the Light of Resurrection.
+On Easter Sunday, at midnight, we go to Church to celebrate the Resurrection of Jesus and to symbolically receive the Light of the Resurrection.
 The light of Resurrection Night signifies for believers the victory of good over evil, the defeat of darkness, and the victory of life.
-At the Holy Sepulchre, it appears by divine power, without any explanation, without any source of ignition.
-The shattering miracle keeps faith alive, and the powers of the holy light range from protection and healing, to bringing abundance, good fortune, and harmony to homes.
+At the Holy Sepulchre, it appears by divine power without any explanation or source of ignition.
+The shattering miracle keeps faith alive, and the capabilities of the holy light range from protection and healing to bringing abundance, good fortune, and harmony to homes.

-Easter is a joyous celebration, an illuminated feast full of meaning, symbols, and traditions.
-It is the holy light that gives people hope, showing that miracles are still possible.
+Easter is a joyous, illuminated feast full of meaning, symbols, and traditions.
+The holy light gives people hope, showing that miracles are still possible.

 How do we celebrate Jesus on Easter?

 Many people nowadays say: I celebrate Easter.
-For some people, Easter means meeting relatives, for others a bunny and red eggs, for others parties and drinking, for others the day of the year when they remember they still have to go to church.
-If we look at today’s world we see that the true meaning of Easter has been distorted by Satan, Easter for many means parties, bunnies.
+For some people, Easter means meeting relatives; for others, a bunny and red eggs.
+For others, parties and drinking, or the day of the year when they remember they still have to go to church.
+If we look at today’s world, we see that Satan has distorted the true meaning of Easter.
+Easter, for many, means parties and bunnies.

 As Christians, we celebrate Jesus on Easter by going to church, keeping Fasting and Prayer, and being better.
 It is the resurrection of the Lord after the passion He went through.
 The only begotten Son of God, born of the Virgin Mary, also became the son of the human race and made the supreme sacrifice.
 Jesus sacrificed himself to redeem the ancestral sin of mankind.
 By His resurrection from the dead, Jesus proved that he is the Son of God and conquered death, showing people that He is the true Son of God.

 For the Hebrews, Easter also meant the miraculous intervention of the Lord to bring them out of Egypt.
-For this intervention, indeed one lamb had to be slaughtered in each family, or if there were too few, two families would be associated with one lamb.
-So, the blood of this lamb turned away the wrath of God from the homes of the Jews.
+For this intervention, indeed, one lamb had to be slaughtered in each family, or if there were too few, two families would be associated with one lamb.
+So, this lamb’s blood turned away God’s wrath from the homes of the Jews.